tonikelope/coronapoker/docs/GDX_MIGRATION_PHASE2_SOURCE_MAP.md

 ## Temporary phase-2 exception

-As of 2026-09-02 both frontend launchers use `CoronaPokerBootstrap`, but its service list is intentionally empty.
-DB, crypto, preferences and audio still belong to the classic startup and must be extracted one at a time with characterization tests.
+As of 2026-09-02 both frontend launchers use `CoronaPokerBootstrap`.
+The shared bootstrap now owns the process CSPRNG, but DB, identity, preferences and audio still belong to the classic startup and must be extracted one at a time with characterization tests.
 This exception is removed only when those concrete services are owned by the shared bootstrap; the presence of both launchers by itself does not satisfy the phase-2 exit criteria.